NASA: Moon landing

-The Ranger Program was started in the 1950s as a response to Soviet lunar exploration, however most missions ended in failure.
-The Lunar Orbiter program had greater success, mapping the surface in preparation for Apollo landings, conducting meteoroid detection, and measuring radiation levels.
-The Surveyor program conducted uncrewed lunar landings and takeoffs, as well as taking surface and regolith observations.
-Despite the setback caused by the Apollo 1 fire, which killed three astronauts, the program proceeded.
+The Ranger Program started in the 1950s as a response to Soviet lunar exploration; however, most early missions ended in failure.
+The Lunar Orbiter program achieved greater success, mapping the surface in preparation for Apollo landings, conducting meteoroid detection, and measuring radiation levels.
+The Surveyor program conducted uncrewed lunar landings and takeoffs, capturing surface and regolith observations.
+Despite the tragic setback caused by the Apollo 1 fire, which killed three astronauts, the lunar program proceeded.

 Apollo 8 was the first crewed spacecraft to leave low Earth orbit and the first human spaceflight to reach the Moon.
-The crew orbited the Moon ten times on December 24 and 25, 1968, and then traveled safely back to Earth.
-The three Apollo 8 astronauts—Frank Borman, James Lovell, and William Anders—were the first humans to see the Earth as a globe in space, the first to witness an Earthrise, and the first to see and manually photograph the far side of the Moon.
+The crew orbited the Moon ten times on December 24 and 25, 1968, before returning safely to Earth.
+The three Apollo 8 astronauts—Frank Borman, James Lovell, and William Anders—were the first humans to see the Earth as a globe in space, the first to witness an Earthrise, and the first to manually photograph the far side of the Moon.

-The first lunar landing was conducted by Apollo 11.
-Commanded by Neil Armstrong with astronauts Buzz Aldrin and Michael Collins, Apollo 11 was one of the most significant missions in NASA's history, marking the end of the Space Race when the Soviet Union gave up its lunar ambitions.
-As the first human to step on the surface of the Moon, Neil Armstrong uttered the now famous words:
+The first lunar landing was achieved by Apollo 11.
+Commanded by Neil Armstrong alongside astronauts Buzz Aldrin and Michael Collins, Apollo 11 was one of the most historically significant missions in NASA's history, effectively ending the Space Race as the Soviet Union subsequently scaled back its lunar ambitions.
+Becoming the first human to step on the surface of the Moon, Neil Armstrong uttered his now famous words:

-That's one small step for man, one giant leap for mankind.
+That's one small step for [a] man, one giant leap for mankind.

-NASA would conduct six total lunar landings as part of the Apollo program, with Apollo 17 concluding the program in 1972.
+NASA conducted a total of six lunar landings as part of the Apollo program, with Apollo 17 concluding the program in 1972.